altager/songs_app_example/README.md

     Examples:
     - /songs/avg/rating/507f191e810c19729de860ea

 ## Install
+NOTE: Sample data from ./songs_app/sample_data.json will be uploaded automatically.
+If you want to change this behavior - just set UPLOAD_SAMPLE_DATA to False in config.py

 ### With Docker
 Execute everything in containers (tests also will be executed in standalone container)